yyyuan/twitter-trends-visualziation/README.md

 # Twitter Trends Visualization
 This is the visualziation in processing to visualize the location based twitter trends data.
+*The documentation folder includes a screenshot for the visualization and a gif for short demo*

 ## Current Data Set
 The current visualized data set is the data collected on 2/22/2015.
 The data was collected for 60 cities around United States, with each city's top three Twitter trends at a specific time.
 I didn't spend much time cleaning the data format, so the trends were in the raw format returned by Twitter.